CHAPEL HILL, NC

 DURHAM, NC

-Cricket Forge is a sculpture fabrication company currently comprised of six artists.
+Cricket Forge is a sculpture fabrication company in Durham, NC.
 We are a design/build business, not only for our own work, but sometimes work for other artists.
 Our specialty also happens to be robust, large-scale, interactive butterflies, which are as imposing as they are beautiful.

 CARRBORO, NC